ivanpreziosi/phpEmailTimer/README.md

 ## 🗄️ Caching System (Optional)

-The library includes a lightweight caching layer that prevents excessive regeneration of the GIF countdown.
+Starting from version **2.1**, the library includes a lightweight caching layer that prevents excessive regeneration of the GIF countdown.

 ### Why Caching?

 Generating a GIF frame-by-frame is CPU-intensive.
 If many clients request the same countdown (e.g., in emails), the server might regenerate identical animations multiple times per second.

 The caching system ensures:

-- **At most one GIF is generated every 60 seconds** per unique `time` parameter
+* **At most one GIF is generated every 60 seconds** per unique `time` parameter
-- Subsequent requests within that minute are served instantly from disk
+* Subsequent requests within that minute are served instantly from disk
-- Server CPU usage is drastically reduced
+* Server CPU usage is drastically reduced

 ### How It Works